Last Updated on June 22, 2021 by admin

-What's the most important currency around?
-It's data.
-It's used to fuel everything from your personal assistant to your social media feed.
+What’s the most important currency around?
+It’s data.
+It’s used to fuel everything from your personal virtual assistant to your social media feed.
 But let me tell you one thing about this data.
-It's private, it needs to be safeguarded and soon, fellow app developers, it will be the law for you to ensure this.
+It’s private, it needs to be safeguarded and soon, fellow app developers, it will be the law for you to ensure this.

-But what is GDPR?
+But what is GDPR and CCPA?

-GDPR stands for the General Data Protection Regulation and it will come into effect on the 25th of May 2018.
+GDPR stands for the General Data Protection Regulation and it came into effect on the 25th of May 2018.
 It is designed to protect data as it is collected and stored.
 It is also in place to ensure that the user is in control of their data.
 It seeks to allows the user to easily opt-out and remove their data when they so desire.

 For apps, this means that a proper system for opt-in, data collection and data storage will need to be in place.
 As well as this the infrastructure to opt-out and be forgotten are essential to comply with the legislation.